 Alison is currently on the teaching faculty of the University of Toronto, and also maintains a private studio for students of various levels.
 From 1999 to 2010 she was on the teaching faculty of the Oberlin Conservatory of Music (OH), where she taught recorder major and secondary students, coached Renaissance consorts and Baroque ensembles, and taught the wind components of the program’s Historical Performance in Context courses.
 Alison has also taught recorder and traverso students for Western University, Wilfrid Laurier University, York University, Vancouver Community College, and other post-secondary institutions.

 She has taught master classes and at workshops for universities, colleges, and early music organizations across North America including Early Music Vancouver, CAMMAC (QC), Texas Toot, Amherst Early Music (CT), Columbia Gorge Early Music Retreat (OR), SFEMS (CA), Winds and Waves (OR), Port Townsend Early Music (WA), Queen’s University, Wilfrid Laurier University, University of Alberta, and others.

 “Alison is such a fun teacher, tempering her serious criticism and instruction with an easy light-heartedness.
 Please invite her back.”
 (Amherst Early Music)

-Alison also maintains a studio in Toronto, teaching recorder, Baroque flute, Renaissance consorts, Baroque ensembles, and Baroque performance practice for players of modern wind instruments.
+At her home studio in Toronto, she teaches recorder, Baroque flute, Renaissance consorts, Baroque ensembles, and Baroque performance practice for players of modern wind instruments.
 You can contact her regarding lessons or ensembles at email@example.com.

 Repertoire close to Alison’s heart includes: